-It uses less voltage compared to the DDR3.
-While a DDR3 on average uses 1.5 volt a DDR4 uses 1.2 volt which also results in energy saving which is not very significant for a stand alone home PC.
-The DDR4 has speeds upto 3200 Mhz which is significantly faster than the DDR3.
+For starters, it uses less voltage in comparison to the DDR3.
+The DDR3 on average uses 1.5 volts, a DDR4 uses 1.2 volts, resulting in energy saving which is not very significant for a stand alone home PC.
+The DDR4 has speeds upto 4000 Mhz that is significantly faster than the DDR3.
 Most gamers out there are using 1336 Mhz or 1600 Mhz clock speed RAM.

-The RAM enables higher DDR4 frequencies, lower latencies and enhanced stability but does it translate to increase in FPS in games is very subjective to the game as well as the gains are not so much which justifies the higher cost of DDR4.
+The RAM enables higher DDR4 frequencies, lower latencies and enhanced stability but does it translate to increase in FPS in games?

 Gaming Benchmarks DDR3 Vs DDR4